SighyQuelo/Xray_chest_classification/README.md

 # Xray_chest_classification
 This repository was created as part of the EE581 course group project in the EEE department of Strathclyde University 2024.
+It is a school project not suitable to use.

+## Objective
+This project aims to test deep learning models for some Chest X-Ray abnormalities detection

 ## Contributing

-No contribution is accepted for this repository
+No contribution will be accepted for this repository